darklang/dark/fsharp-backend/tests/httptestfiles/README.md

 }
 ```

 The response is expected to be perfect down to the byte.
-However, JSON
+However, JSON responses are
-responses are not necessarily identical as the F# server gives slightly
+not necessarily identical due to these tests originally being used to test both the
-different JSON to the OCaml server.
-JSON is parsed and compared.
+OCaml and the F# servers, and so JSON is parsed and compared (_CLEANUP address this_).

 Response headers are normalized, removing the specific values from Date, Expires,
 x-darklang-execution-id, and some other headers.
 See BwdServer.Tests.fs for full